 Most of the executives we interviewed said that managing IP leakage is the most critical day-to-day activity when doing business in China.
 A senior executive from a Fortune 100 company commented:

 When I moved to China from the U.S.A., I never imagined that I would have to include IP protection management in almost all of our business processes.
 I think about the issue actively every day.
-Yet, we are still not able to prevent all IP leakages entirely.

 1. J. Parker, “Indigenous Innovation Remains Key Feature of New Development Policies,” The U.S. China Business Council, Nov.
 12, 2013, www.uschina.org.